[Chamber Works] |

 - Commissioned and premiered by the Ciompi Quartet

-- October 2, 2004, Duke Performances, Durham North Carolina
+- October 2, 2004, Duke Performances, Durham North Carolina.
+Completed on March 31, 2004.

 - Publisher: Lapis Island Press